 The Biostatistics concentration offers curricula leading to the Master of Public Health (M.P.H.) degree, the Master of Science (M.S.) degree, and the Doctor of Philosophy (Ph.D.) degree.
 Our degree programs provide the theoretical and applied statistical methods necessary to design laboratory, medical, and public health studies; to undertake quantitative evaluation and measurement; and to use statistical inferences to arrive at appropriate conclusions from medical and public health data.

-The Biostatics concentration is a part of the Division of Biostatistics & Epidemiology, one of three divisions in the Department of Public Health in the School of Public Health and Health Sciences (SPHHS).
-The SPHHS is fully accredited by the Council of Education for Public Health, and is a member of the Association of Schools of Public Health.
+The Biostatistics concentration is a part of the Department of Biostatistics & Epidemiology in the UMass Amherst School of Public Health and Health Sciences (SPHHS).
+The SPHHS is fully accredited by the Council of Education for Public Health, and is a member of the Association of Schools & Programs of Public Health.